Drxl95/DogAlbum/README.md

 - Made the images randomized
 - ound code that deletes picture if double tapped
 - found code that resets select menu
-- found code that gets pictures to be positioned at random
-- figured out how to make code reponsive

 **Dependencies:**
 - Javascript